wahyuwiyoko/blog/content/linux/my-debian-setup.md

 don't need to update my packages very often and not having broken dependencies or [broken system](https://wiki.debian.org/DontBreakDebian).

 It's fixed release.
+Because after
-It's good for me because after [major update](https://wiki.debian.org/DebianReleases), I can do a clean installation with the fresh system and have minor bugs from previous release.
+[major update](https://wiki.debian.org/DebianReleases), I can do a clean installation with the fresh system and have minor bugs from previous release.